skewballfox/obsidian-zola-plus/CONFIG.md

 ### `SIDEBAR_COLLAPSED`
 Whether sidebar sections should be collapsed by default.
 Default: "".

+### `SUBDIR_START`
+The starting subdirectory to parse.
+If this variable is not empty, it is passed to obsidian-exporter as `--subdir-start`.
+For example, if you have a subdirectory `Vault/Notes` and pass that as an argument, then only that subdirectory and its children will be parsed.
+Default: "".

 ## Animations
 `Animate.css`, `Hover.css` and `CSShake` classes can be used in all fields where HTML + CSS are supported.
 Refer to example repo's setup on how to do so.